intcyoacreator/intcyoacreator.github.io/README.md

   used or seen outside of it.
 Useful for
     - [ ] Can convert local types into global ones by moving them while preserving default value, options, and ID
+- [ ] Interop with Rust-compiled Wasm and test speed comparisons to see if it should be used for functions that target manipulating state or something
+- [ ] Switch for Points to enable fractional point types, allowing for modifying in the decimals
+    - [ ] Switch to round it up to a certain point (like 2 decimal places)
+- [ ] Keyboard Shortcuts, like (c) to open up the create button down the bottom, (esc) to go back to the home menu, (r) to create a new row, and stuff like that.
+Have it show in the settings
+- [ ] Add New Object button down the bottom right, it opens a dropdown (dropup) menu that lists stuff like "Row", "Page" (but that should be its own setting), and "Divider".
+- [ ] Eventually have some convoluted export without JS button.
+    - [ ] This will use HTML for "only select 1 item" stuff and CSS for variables (however it can do so) and it will be EXTREMELY hacky
+- [ ] Pages
+    - [ ] Option to toggle whether the pagination buttons show on the top or bottom or both
+    - [ ] It'll do numbers for pages by default, but you can customize it to either do default names (the name of the page set somewhere) or custom names (different from the page names)
+        * The distinction is useful if the Page name is too long for the Pagination thing
+- [ ] App Themes
+    - [ ] Dark mode
+        - [ ] Have this be separate from
+    - [ ] Eventually have the capability to sync the creator theme with the loaded's CYOAs theme, changing the font colour automatically so it's always seen
+- [ ] Proper handling for tabs instead of using choices, to make a distinction between structure and content
+- [ ] Multiple row types to allow for content other than choices like lore without having to use choices for that
+    - [ ] Essentially a "Block" or "Row" type that is just a block/div/container of text
+- [ ] Make multiple choice selection actually good
+- [ ] Global/local difficulty multiplier
+    - [ ] Can change things so that:
+        - [ ] Easy Difficulty = Multiply all Gain Points in sections X, Y, Z by 150%
+        - [ ] Cheap Items = Multiply all Cost Points in section X by 50%
+    - [ ] Can do it globally, for a list of sections, and locally (for just one list)
+- [ ] Optimized images, lazy loading and / or resized versions of images to be displayed when needed.
+    - [ ] Global option to automatically set all images to a pre-set aspect ratio
+    - [ ] Ability to view a full version of an image (with a link to the creator / source if author provided one).
+    - [ ] Ability to hide/blur/warn about NSFW images.
+        - [ ] Create can set to these options (these are two separate options that can be mixed and matched):
+            * Warn in advance, once user confirms they are over 18, show CYOA (off by default) – Option name could be "Contains NSFW content or images?"
+            * Blur images by default, unblur on hover (off by default)
+- [ ] Choices preserved between page loads (plus an option to restart if needed).
+LocalStorage?
+- [ ] Ability to download the CYOA for offline use.
+This can be a separate version the author can upload as a zip somewhere.
+    * This will be an actual icon or button in the viewer
+- [ ] Markdown in text fields
+- [ ] Multiple point systems with an ability to make some of them hidden from the player.
+    * The Point Types/Systems should have two tabs: Public and Private, and you can easily move Point Types between them
+- [ ] Point Types should have a clear border between them.
+- [ ] Multiple ways of displaying groups of choices or sub-choices: standard grid of boxes, table, list, link to a subpage.
+- [ ] Backgrounds that change (and transition) depending on which section is in focus (like I made manually)
+- [ ] "Disabled" and "hidden" properties, both as conditionals.
+    - [ ] Disabled options can stay "selected" (to remember their state in case they become enabled again) but do not count toward points total and are not displayed in the summary.
+    - [ ] Hidden options are not displayed but count towards point totals if selected (this can be useful for some additional conditions).
+- [ ] Ability to add custom properties to options.
+They can be then used in calculating properties of other options.
+    - [ ] Can select different types, an identifier, and a value
+    * An example of a choice using this is doing a calculation such as multiplying points, and you get the number based on the "mValue" of an option
+- [ ] Options with sliders (to, for example, select gender ratios in your world)
+- [ ] Groups of options, each with a slider for choosing its weight.
+They are then converted into ratios and displayed as a pie chart.
+- [ ] Give players an ability to create multiple instances of an option and then customize each one.
+For example you could add any number of custom companions and then name them and add skills for each of them.
+- [ ] The ability to automatically generate random picks when the CYOA calls for it without having to use outside dice rollers would be nice
+    * Better RNG support, basically
+- [ ] Built-in progress loading indicator, with ability to choose a custom background until it is loaded
+    * With a nice looking loading thing too
+- [ ] Buttons, with a whole lot more features, including the functions that were present in the original Creator

 [fluent-vue]: https://github.com/fluent-vue/fluent-vue
 [vue-i18n]: https://kazupon.github.io/vue-i18n/